Affinage

 Open questions at the time

-• Mechanism of DERA recruitment to stress granules is unknown
+• Mechanism of DERA recruitment to stress granules unknown

-• Whether enzymatic activity is required for the stress granule phenotype was not tested
+• Catalytic activity not shown to be required for the stress granule function

-Evidence Site-directed and site-saturation mutagenesis, kinetic analysis, and molecular dynamics simulations of DERA
+Evidence Site-directed/saturation mutagenesis, kinetic and thermodynamic analysis, and MD simulations of E. coli DERA

 PMID:29910900